sparoodata/mongolens_new/README.md

 - The first URI in the list (e.g. `main`) becomes the default connection at startup
 - You can switch connections using natural language: `"Connect to backup"` or `"Connect to atlas"`
 - The original syntax still works: `"Connect to mongodb://localhost:27018"`
-- The new `list-connections` tool shows all available connection aliases
+- The `list-connections` tool shows all available connection aliases

-This feature makes it easier to manage connections to different environments (development, testing, production) or to switch between primary and replica databases.

 > [!NOTE]<br>
 > When using the command-line argument to specify a connection, you can use either a full MongoDB URI or an alias defined in your configuration file.